 • Doing home repairs or improvements if you already own a house

 If you’ve got extra money left over from your commute budget, you could use it to save for any of those goals.
 You can set up individual savings accounts for each goal and add money to them regularly.
-With a SoFi Money® account, you can set up individual savings goals in a single account.
+With a SoFi Checking and Savings® account, you can set up individual savings goals in a single account.
 These Money Vaults can make it easy to streamline your savings.

 Another option might be to consider opening a CD or Certificate of Deposit, for goals with a specific timeline.
 CDs are time deposits, which means you have to leave your savings in them until they mature.
 You won’t be able to touch the money in a CD before it matures without incurring penalties.
 Some CDs can offer a higher interest rate than you might find with a typical savings account so consider shopping around and comparing different rates to find the best account for your goals.